-Sprawling over a limestone spur on the eastern edge of the city, the Citadel was home to Egypt’s rulers for 700 years.
-Their legacy is a collection of three very different mosques, several palaces (housing some underwhelming museums; admission fee included) and a couple of terraces with views over the city.
-This is one of the most popular tourist attractions in Cairo, though the slight hassle of getting here detracts a bit from its appeal.
+Sprawling over a limestone spur on the eastern edge of the city, the Citadel, started by Saladin in 1176 as a fortification against the Crusaders, was home to Egypt’s rulers for 700 years.
+Their legacy is a collection of three very different mosques, several palaces (housing some underwhelming museums) and a couple of terraces with superb views over the city.
+This is one of the most popular tourist attractions in Cairo, although it's a hassle getting there.

 This didn’t stop Mohammed Ali – who rose to power after the French – from drastically remodelling, and crowning the complex with the Turkish-style mosque that dominates Cairo’s eastern skyline.
 After Mohammed Ali’s grandson Ismail moved his residence to the Abdeen Palace, the Citadel became a military garrison.
 The British army was barracked here during WWII, and Egyptian soldiers still have a small foothold, although most of the Citadel has been given over to tourists.